Careades plana Warren, 1916

 (Photo: courtesy of Invasive Plant Research Laboratory, Fort Lauderdale, Florida).

-The adult moth has brown forewings, each with two dark blotches on the inner margin.
+The adult moth has brown forewings, each with two dark blotches on the hind margin.
 The hindwings are pale brown, fading toward the bases.
+The wingspan is about 5 cms.

 The species is found in